valelorenzi9/Experiments/LabelTransfer/README.md

  * --labels (-l) : Name of the column in the metadata of the anndata specified in --adata-from that contains the labels we wish to transfer to the anndata in --adata-to. (string)
  * --outdir (-o) : Path where the supervised model predictions on the target dataset are saved. (string)

-The script requires the python libraries specified in requirements.txt.
+The script requires the python libraries specified in **requirements.txt**.
 If you would like to install them use pip install -r requirements.txt